 - The Bond girls also normally call him "James". (all the other characters refer to him as Bond, Mr. Bond, or 007)

 - The Enforcer.
 Dirty Harry is partnered with a rookie female officer who's naturally defensive about any attempt to patronize her — so much so that "Don't concern yourself, Inspector" becomes her Catch Phrase.
 Her Famous Last Words as she dies in his arms are "Don't concern yourself...Harry."

 - Indiana Jones and the Last Crusade.
 It's an important moment when Indiana's father addresses him by name for the first time, having spent the entire movie calling him "Junior".
 And not just his given name (which they share), but the one his son has chosen for himself.

 - Doc Hudson's real name is Hudson Hornet.
 Guess what car he actually is!

-- Lampshaded in The Avengers (2012) when Coulson shows up at Stark Tower.
+- Lampshaded when Phil Coulson shows up at Stark Tower.

 Pepper Potts: Phil!